mdnrkn/mdnrkn.github.io/_posts/Competitive Programming Resources/Stack and Queue/2025-01-04-prefix-infix-and-postfix-conversions.md

 | )         | `+ *`         | `3425^6-`      | Pop operators from the stack to the answer until `(` is found.       |
 |           |               | `3425^6-*+`    | Pop remaining operators `*` and `+` from the stack to the answer.    |

-- **Note**: The code above works fine for characters and single-digit numbers only.
-However, for multi-digit numbers, we need to make some changes.

 ```cpp
 int priority(char ch)
 {